Porphobilinogen deaminase: Structure and function

-Functionally, porphobilinogen deaminase catalyzes the loss of ammonia from the porphobilinogen monomer (deamination) and its subsequent polymerization to a linear tetrapyrrole, which is released as hydroxymethylbilane:
+Functionally, porphobilinogen deaminase catalyzes the loss of ammonia from the porphobilinogen monomer (deamination) and its subsequent polymerization to a linear tetrapyrrole, which is released as hydroxymethylbilane in the overall reaction:

 The structure of 40-42 kDa porphobilinogen deaminase, which is highly conserved amongst organisms, consists of three domains.
 Domains 1 and 2 are structurally very similar: each consisting of five beta-sheets and three alpha helices in humans.
 Domain 3 is positioned between the other two and has a flattened beta-sheet geometry.
 A dipyrrole, a cofactor of this enzyme consisting of two condensed porphobilinogen molecules, is covalently attached to domain 3 and extends into the active site, the cleft between domains 1 and 2.
 Several positively charged arginine residues, positioned to face the active site from domains 1 and 2, have been shown to stabilize the carboxylate functionalities on the incoming porphobilinogen as well as the growing pyrrole chain.
 These structural features presumably favor the formation of the final hydroxymethylbilane product.
 Porphobilinogen deaminase usually exists in dimer units in the cytoplasm of the cell.